ronniross/emergence-engine/emergent-reality.md

 Maldacena showed a perfect mathematical duality between the two.
 Any calculation you do involving gravity in the 3D bulk space can be translated perfectly into a quantum calculation on the 2D boundary without gravity.
 This proved that a universe with gravity is holographically equivalent to a quantum system in one less dimension without gravity.
 This remains one of the most cited paper in the history of high-energy physics. https://science.thewire.in/the-sciences/ads-cft-correspondence-maldacena-25-years/ https://www.vox.com/xpress/2014/11/3/7149749/top-science-papers-citations-nature

+### 1.3 Spacetime as a "Hilbert Space" (Emergent Spacetime)

+As physicists deeply explored Maldacena's duality, a new question arose: If spacetime is just a holographic projection of quantum information, then **spacetime is not fundamental.** So, what *is* fundamental?

+The answer may be quantum information, which lives in a **Hilbert space**.
+This shift in thinking was championed by several key "claimers" in the 2010s:

+**Mark Van Raamsdonk (2010):** He published a paper showing that the 3D spacetime in a hologram is literally stitched together by **quantum entanglement** on the boundary.
+If you cut the entanglement between the quantum particles on the boundary, the 3D spacetime in the middle pinches off and tears apart.

+**Leonard Susskind and Juan Maldacena (2013 - "ER = EPR"):** They proposed that quantum entanglement (EPR) and wormholes in spacetime (ER) are the exact same thing.
+Spacetime geometry is just what quantum entanglement looks like from the outside.
+**Sean Carroll and Collaborators (2016 - "Space from Hilbert Space"):** Theoretical physicist Sean Carroll (along with Charles Cao and Spyridon Michalakis) took this to its absolute logical conclusion.
+They suggested that we should stop trying to put quantum mechanics into spacetime.
+Instead, they proposed starting with absolutely nothing but an abstract, purely mathematical **Hilbert space** (a vast list of quantum states and their entanglement).

+Carroll claimed that if you look at the structure of how these quantum states are entangled in the Hilbert space, the math behaves exactly like distances in geometry.
+Therefore, spacetime as itself may be an emergent property of the Hilbert space.

+In this vision, though, you can see how quantum mechanics and string theory converge on the idea of an emergent spacetime.
+From the start, we reached the same conclusion by relying only on special and general relativity.

 ## String Theory